Shikar (2006 film): Plot

 An astrologer by profession, Baburam Panja is the gang-leader of a group of goons who murder people for money.
 Saheb, Hero and Khyapa are three skilled members of his group.
 Police officer Rajesh Yadav, who knows about the misdeeds of Baburam, hatches a plan to catch him.
 He gets hold of Saheb, whom he thought as a bait to catch Baburam.
 In the police station, Saheb was beaten to death.
 However, later the fact is revealed that the person, whom Rajesh mistook as Saheb, was actually Bimal, his lookalike.
 Seema, Bimal's wife, tried to save him, but was unfortunately sent to a brothel.
-In the brothel, Seema attempted to commit suicide, but was saved by Reshmi and some other people.
+In the brothel, Seema attempted suicide, but was saved by Reshmi and some other people.
 On the other hand, Saheb, Khyapa and Hero visited the brothel and came across all the facts that happened with Seema.
 Saheb, who became extremely wrathful on hearing what happened with the innocent couple, decided to save Seema from Baburam by killing him.
 Meanwhile, Rajesh came to know about the real incident and his mistake.
 He became furious upon realizing that Saheb was still alive in the brothel.
 He again arranges a plot, where he uses Baburam as the bait.
 He thought that after Saheb kills Baburam, he will kill him too.
 A dramatic encounter follows the events after the trio kill Baburam, where Khyapa and Hero died and Saheb was released by Rajesh who felt pity for him.
 A severely injured Saheb returns to the brothel to meet Seema, who in the course of incidents, fell in love with him.
 The film ends as Saheb and Seema leave the brothel to start a new life together.